-Virtually all of DNR's land units accommodate hiking or walking and provide more or less well-marked trails.
+Virtually all of Department of Natural Resources land units accommodate hiking or walking and provide more or less well-marked trails.

 Maryland’s extraordinary, diverse, and beautiful public lands were the reason the National Geographic Magazine called the state of Maryland, America in Miniature.
 Maryland has everything from the Appalachian Mountain and the Chesapeake Bay to marshland on the Eastern Shore to the Atlantic Ocean.
 The best news is that there is a state park or forest within minutes of your home.
 Whether you want to take a break locally or another part of the state, you can find opportunities at the click of your computer mouse.

-Through partnerships with local governments, citizen associations, and nonprofit organizations Maryland DNR is working to build a statewide network of water trails.
+Through partnerships with local governments, citizen associations, and nonprofit organizations Maryland Department of Natural Resources is working to build a statewide network of water trails.
 To date, Maryland has over 600 miles of designated water trails and existing trails or developing projects can be found in every region of the state.
-To see a map of statewide water trails in Maryland, please click here.